-When no arrangements have been made, Harrison says, “there’s sometimes a tendency on the part of mortuaries to play on survivor guilt to push up spending.”
+When no arrangements have been made, Harrison says, “there’s sometimes a tendency on the part of mortuaries to play on survivor guilt to push up higher spending.”

 “We didn’t even know she had a funeral trust until we found the account statement in her papers,” Grillo says.
 “She lived in Florida, but the trust had been written while she lived in Wisconsin, and the trustee and beneficiary was a funeral parlor in Wisconsin.”

-There ensued months of phone calls, paperwork and mounting frustration, aggravated by the fact that an aunt who held power of attorney for Grillo’s grandmother had died before her.
+The Florida firm refused to accept the funeral trust for payment, and the Wisconsin funeral home refused to release funds.
+Months of phone calls, paperwork and mounting frustration ensued, aggravated by the fact that an aunt who held power of attorney for Grillo’s grandmother had died before her.
 Finally the Wisconsin funeral home released the funds to the successor power of attorney, Grillo’s uncle, who was not the executor of the estate.

 Not a common product